Energy operator: Derivation

-the derivation is exactly identical, as no change is made to the term including time and therefore the time derivative.
+the derivation is identical, as no change is made to the term including time and therefore the time derivative.
 Since the operator is linear, they are valid for any linear combination of plane waves, and so they can act on any wave function without affecting the properties of the wave function or operators.
 Hence this must be true for any wave function.
 It turns out to work even in relativistic quantum mechanics, such as the Klein–Gordon equation above.